 Public Affairs Unit

 The Public Affairs Unit is responsible for establishing and maintaining a positive working relationship with authorized news media.
 Someone from the Public Affairs Unit is available to the media 24 hours a day, 7 days a week.
 It is the policy of the Pulaski County Sheriff’s Office to cooperate fully and impartially with the news media in their efforts to gather factual, public information pertaining to activities of the Sheriff’s Office, as long as these activities do not unduly interfere with departmental operation, infringe upon individual rights or violate the law.
-The Public Affairs Unit is responsible for maintaining all social media accounts and issuing news releases.
+The Public Affairs Unit is responsible for maintaining all social media accounts.
 This office also maintains the CrimeStopper hotline and oversees job recruitment.

 Special Emergency Response Team (S.E.R.T.)

 The Detention Facility Special Emergency Response Team (S.E.R.T.) is a team of specially trained and equipped detention facility personnel.
 They are trained to respond to emergencies within the detention facility.
-These emergencies include, but are not limited to, barricaded inmates, cell extractions, high-risk incidents and hostage situations.
-Each member receives training in firearms, CPR/first aid, chemical agents, riot formations, mob dynamics, hostage situations, use of force, communications and legal responsibilities, as well as many other areas.
+These emergencies include but are not limited to, barricaded inmates, cell extractions, high-risk incidents, and hostage situations.
+Each member receives training in firearms, CPR/first aid, chemical agents, riot formations, mob dynamics, hostage situations, use of force, communications, and legal responsibilities, as well as many other areas.
 Each member of the team must pass a physical agility test as part of the team selection process.
 They must also take, and pass, the physical agility test annually to maintain qualifications.